Written by Rose Simone. This is an excerpt from an article originally published on Waterloo Magazine.

 "There are professors who are entrepreneurially minded and tend to gravitate to Waterloo because they want to focus on their innovations.
 The graduate students who work for them will also be entrepreneurially minded and the undergraduate students are also exposed to that mindset throughout their education."

-From those humble beginnings, Clearpath became a multi-million-dollar global enterprise that now employs 320 people, mostly in Waterloo region but also elsewhere in the world.
-It has customers in at least 50 countries.
+From those humble beginnings, Clearpath became a multi-million-dollar global enterprise that now employs 320 people and has customers in at least 50 countries.

 The Canadian Space Agency recently announced plans to send a robotic lunar rover to the moon in 2026.
 In that project, Brampton-based MDA, developer of the Canadarm, is working with Clearpath Robotics to develop the software that will drive the rover on the moon.
 “We have a long history in aerospace.
 This project that we just announced is continuing to build on that heritage.”